💰 Cost in India

 One IVF cycle takes 4–6 weeks of active treatment.
 Including pre-cycle testing and consultation, the total journey from first appointment to pregnancy test is typically 3–4 months.

-🏥 Find Fertility Clinics for IVF in Your City
+🏥 Find Specialists for IVF in India

-Medical Disclaimer: This page is for information only.
-It is not medical advice.
-It has been reviewed by Dr. Priya Sharma (MBBS, MD OB-GYN).
-Success rates and costs are approximate.
-They vary by clinic, city, and individual case.
+Medical Disclaimer: This page is for educational purposes only and does not constitute medical advice.
+Reviewed by Dr. Priya Sharma (MBBS, MD OB-GYN).
+Success rates and costs are approximate and vary by clinic and individual case.
 Always consult a qualified fertility specialist.
 Last updated: April 2026.